Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Falcons stats and trends

-- Atlanta has played 11 games, with four wins against the spread.
+- Atlanta has four wins against the spread in 11 games this year.

-- This year, the Falcons are winless ATS when entering a game as an underdog of 10.5 points or more.
+- The Falcons have been underdogs by 11 points or more one time this season and have not covered the spread once.

-- Atlanta's games this season have gone over the total in five out of 11 opportunities (45.5%).
+- Atlanta's games this year have gone over the total in five out of 11 opportunities (45.5%).

 - Atlanta is 2-3 against the spread and 3-2 overall when the team notches more than 23.0 points.

-- When Atlanta churns out more than 328.5 yards, the team is 3-3 against the spread and 4-2 overall.
+- When Atlanta churns out over 328.5 yards, the team is 3-3 against the spread and 4-2 overall.

-- This season the Falcons have 18 turnovers, five fewer than the Buccaneers have takeaways (23).
+- The Falcons have turned the ball over 18 times, five fewer times than the Buccaneers have forced turnovers (23).

 Home and road insights

-- Atlanta has one win against the spread, and is 1-4 overall, at home this year.
+- Atlanta has one win against the spread, and is 1-4 overall, at home this season.

-- This year, in five home games, Atlanta has gone over the total twice.
+- Atlanta has gone over the total twice in five home games this year.

-- Tampa Bay is 3-3 overall, with just one win against the spread, in away games.
+- Tampa Bay is 3-3 overall, with only one win against the spread, away from home.

-- This year, in six away games, Tampa Bay has gone over the total three times.
+- In three of six road games this season, Tampa Bay has hit the over.

 Powered by Data Skrive.